The pressure metric for Anosov representations: Introduction

 Our metric generalizes Thurston's Riemannian metric on Teichm\"uller space which he defined to be the Hessian of the length of a random geodesic.
 Wolpert \cite{wolpert} proved that Thurston's Riemannian metric was a multiple of the more classical Weil-Petersson metric.
 Bonahon \cite{bonahon} gave an interpretation of Thurston's metric in terms of the Hessian of an intersection function.
-McMullen \cite{mcmullen} was the first to give a pressure metric formulation of the Weil--Petersson metric on Teichm\"uller space, building on work of Bridgeman and Taylor \cite{bridgeman-taylor}.
+Burger \cite{burger} previously studied the intersection number for convex cocompact subgroups of rank 1 simple Lie groups and proved a strong version of Theorem \ref{intersection} in this setting (see also Kim \cite{kim-ergodic}).
+The study of geometric properties of surfaces using the thermodynamic formalism originated in Bowen \cite{quasicircles}.
+Using a Bowen-Series coding and building on work of Bridgeman and Taylor \cite{bridgeman-taylor}, McMullen \cite{mcmullen} gave a pressure metric formulation of the Weil--Petersson metric on Teichm\"uller space.
 Bridgeman \cite{bridgeman-pressure} developed a pressure metric on quasifuchsian space which restricts to the Weil--Petersson metric on the Fuchsian locus.
-Our Theorem \ref{path metric} is a natural generalization of Bridgeman's work into the setting of convex Anosov representations, while Corollary \ref{psl2c} is a generalization into the setting of general deformation spaces of convex cocompact representations into $\ms{PSL}_2(\mathbb C)$.
+Our Theorem \ref{path metric} is a natural generalization of Bridgeman's work into the setting of projective Anosov representations, while Corollary \ref{psl2c} is a generalization into the setting of general deformation spaces of convex cocompact representations into $\ms{PSL}_2(\mathbb C)$.

-Corollary \ref{rank 1} was established by Ruelle \cite{ruelle-hd} for quasifuchsian representations, {\it i.e.} when $\Gamma=\pi_1(S)$ and $\ms G=\mathsf{PSL}_2(\mathbb{C})$, and by Anderson and Rocha \cite{anderson-rocha} for function groups, {\it i.e.} when $\Gamma$ is a free product of surface groups and free groups and $\ms G=\mathsf{PSL}_2(\mathbb{C})$).
-Previous work of Tapie \cite{tapie} implies that the Hausdorff dimension of the limit set is a $C^1$ function on $C^1$-families of representations of $\Gamma$ into a rank one Lie group $\ms G$.
+Corollary \ref{rank 1} was established by Ruelle \cite{ruelle-hd} for quasifuchsian representations, {\it i.e.} when $\Gamma=\pi_1(S)$ and $\ms G=\mathsf{PSL}_2(\mathbb{C})$, and by Anderson and Rocha \cite{anderson-rocha} for function groups, {\it i.e.} when $\Gamma$ is a free product of surface groups and free groups and $\ms G=\mathsf{PSL}_2(\mathbb{C})$.
+Previous work of Tapie \cite{tapie} implies that the Hausdorff dimension of the limit set is a $C^1$ function on $C^1$-families of convex cocompact representations of $\Gamma$ into a rank one Lie group $\ms G$.
 Tapie's work was inspired by work of Katok, Knieper, Pollicott and Weiss \cite{KKPW,KKW} who established analytic variation of the entropy for analytically varying families of Anosov flows on closed Riemannian manifolds.
+Our Theorem \ref{theorem:length} is related to the marked length spectrum rigidity theorem of Dal'Bo-Kim \cite{dalbo-kim}.